boyski/pmaudit/README.md

 A good sample use is building GNU make itself (which already generates its own dependency data but we're going to ignore that).
-First we unpack and configure version 4.2.1 and use "make clean" to be sure the state is fresh.
+First we unpack and configure GNU make version 4.2.1 and use "make clean" to be sure its state is fresh.

 ## Black Box Auditing